gnud/aritmetika-excersize/README.md

   - operator type enum
   - two inputs (assumption made due to unspecified requirements) as operands.

+# Project Dependencies

+Tested on:
+- python 3.11.0
+- node v18.12.1

+System:
+- virtualenv to be installed.
+- docker to be installed and ready for deployment (optional)

 # Deployment Docker

 ### Initial setup